By Vipul Naik

 In addition to being a great place to learn stuff, I (as well as my collaborator Jonah) also think Quora can be an excellent place for people to start practicing the art of written communication and online interaction in low-stakes but still real-world contexts (as opposed to doing school homework).
 Even though I had extensive writing experience before joining Quora, I’ve learned about writing and interaction through my Quora participation.
 The gains for high school students just starting out in the world could be much greater.

-In the Less Wrong post, I noted that Cognito Mentoring got most of its advisees through Less Wrong, and many of them hadn’t used Quora.
+In the Less Wrong post What we learned about Less Wrong from Cognito Mentoring advising, I noted that Cognito Mentoring got most of its advisees through Less Wrong, and many of them hadn’t used Quora.
 Some people in the Less Wrong comments suggested that the requirement on Quora that people sign up before they can fully explore the site is a major barrier to people, particularly young people, joining the site.
 What do you think?
 Are there ways of making people in high school more aware of Quora?
 Helping them overcome the laziness or reluctance to sign up in order to browse the site?
 Suggestions are welcome.